Indiana University School of Medicine: Earlier schools

-The current school in Indianapolis is a chaotic mixture of many earlier medical colleges.
+The current school in Indianapolis is a mixture of many earlier medical colleges.
 The 19th and early 20th centuries saw many short-lived medical schools established in Indiana, mostly in Indianapolis, with the majority lasting less than a decade.
 This is mostly attributable to financial reasons and because most of medical education at this time was taught through an apprenticeship system and through private, for-profit schools.
 University-based schools with access to state funding and endowments became the standard model for medical education later on in the 1890s, with Johns Hopkins University leading the way.

 The first Indiana school was established in 1833 as the Christian College at New Albany.
 It was largely regarded as a fraudulent diploma mill, and offered courses, but not degrees, in medicine.
 It closed the same year.
 The first public medical school, Vincennes University's department of medicine, was short lived as well, only lasting 1837–1838.
 Many other schools of varying quality and regard would open and close throughout the next 70 years.

 The first successful school was the private LaPorte University School of Medicine (LPSM) founded in 1841.
 The first proprietary school was the Indiana Central Medical College (ICMC) founded in Indianapolis in 1849; it served as the medical department of Indiana Asbury University, today known as DePauw University.
 John Stough Bobbs, a pioneer local physician, served as the ICMC's dean.
 LPSM was renamed to the Indiana Medical College in 1846 and would ultimately merge into the ICMC in 1851; the ICMC would itself close in 1852.